brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 ## 🤝 Join Us on the Journey

 We believe accessible AI infrastructure can unlock a whole new class of applications.
 Whether you're an indie developer, a startup team, or part of a large organization, Ailoy is here to help you:

-- Build and ship on-device AI applications without worrying about recurring cloud costs
 - Streamline your development process with intuitive APIs and minimal setup
+- Build and ship on-device AI applications without worrying about high cloud costs
 - Run AI in environments where privacy, offline access, or security make cloud services impractical

 As we continue expanding Ailoy’s capabilities, we invite you to be part of the journey.
 Your feedback, ideas, and use cases will shape what Ailoy becomes.

 **Ready to build?**